 Lakeith Stanfield breaks out in this highly original, funny, and thought-provoking film that’s a product of today’s modern racial economic tensions and divides.
 The final third is so bonkers you’re are going to tell yourself you’ve never seen anything quite like it.

-The cast is very good here, but the film is carried on the back of terrific character actor Lakeith Stanfield.
+The cast is excellent here, but the film is carried on terrific character actor Lakeith Stanfield.
 You may not know him, but you probably have watched him and couldn’t place him.
 Whether it’s playing a closeted dying gay man of faith in Come Sunday, a troubled resident in Short Term 12, a frightening vision of African-American oppression in Get Out, civil rights activist in Selma, or Snoop Dogg in Straight Outta Compton, he has the unique ability to disappear into any role he takes on.
 Stanfield’s talent is undeniable; a method actor at heart, and now should become a household name.

-Sorry to Bother You is a highly original, funny, thought-provoking film that gets better after multiple viewings (I saw it last June and I don’t think I appreciated it enough then) and takes time to let its high concept themes fester.
-It’s a nightmarish racially infused fairy tale before a company like Disney could get its greedy capitalist hands on it; a product of today’s current racial economic tensions and divides with a bonkers final act.
+Sorry to Bother You is a highly original, funny, thought-provoking film that gets better after multiple viewings (I saw it last June, and I don’t think I appreciated it enough then) and takes time to let its high concept themes fester.
+It’s a nightmarish racially infused fairy tale before a company like Disney could get its greedy capitalist hands on it, a product of today’s current racial, economic tensions and divides with a bonkers final act.
 You’ve never seen anything quite like it.